pkijowska/Happy-Feet/README.md

 ## Bugs
 1. Cloudinary doesn't work properly
 1. Unable to edit animals
+1. When clicking on "favourite" button the form below changes its size

 ## TODO List
 1. Another table - for payments and donate button
 1. Add more animals
 1. Add more gems
+1. Fix edit profile bit (it looks ugly)